Speak with our Experts

 • Focus Areas: Arithmetic, algebra, geometry, and basic statistics.

-• Familiarize yourself with the types of questions in the quantitative section, including Problem-Solving and Data Sufficiency.
+• Understand the purpose of GMAT and familiarize yourself with the types of questions in the quantitative section, including Problem-Solving and Data Sufficiency.

 • Daily and Weekly Targets: Break down your study sessions into manageable chunks.